 Note: If you started a Squarespace trial before December 3, 2018, your trial site may have previously used a CAPTCHA for visitor access.
-We recently updated our site visibility options for all sites and eliminated the CAPTCHA.
+We recently updated our site availability options for all sites and eliminated the CAPTCHA.
 All trials are now private by default and visitor access is optional.
-To learn more, visit Managing your site visibility.
+To learn more, visit Publishing or hiding your site.

 Enter your site's URL in a browser.
 You can find this URL in the "Welcome to Squarespace" email we sent when you started your trial.

 Click log in.